-Arriving into Zadar brings back sweet memories of my very first visit to Croatia as a young 24 year old woman, sailing from Ancona on the Italian coast on the overnight ferry Liburnija to Zadar..
-I remember being up at sunrise, walking out on deck , eager to catch my first glimpse of this country I had heard so much about.
-Travelling from Australia to Naples on the ship Galileo Galilei had taken 4 weeks sailing from Sydney around Cape Horn, The Canary Islands, through Gibralter and on to Sicily, and finally, disembarking in Naples.
-Here we are again entering the harbour 48 years later!
-The Zadar region is located in the northernmost part of Dalmatia.The recent winner of ‘The European Most Desirable Place to Visit’ Awards.
+Arriving into Zadar brings back sweet memories of my very first visit to Croatia as a young 24-year-old woman, sailing from Ancona on the Italian coast on the overnight ferry Liburnija to Zadar..
+I remember being up at sunrise, walking out on the deck, eager to catch my first glimpse of this country I had heard so much about.
+Travelling from Australia to Naples on the ship Galileo Galilei had taken 4 weeks sailing from Sydney around Cape Horn, The Canary Islands, through Gibraltar and on to Sicily, and finally, disembarking in Naples.
+Here we are again entering the harbour of Zadar 48 years later!
+The Zadar region is located in the northernmost part of Dalmatia.The recent winner of ‘The European Most Desirable Place to Visit’ Awards 2017.

 Impressive ecclesiastical art is at the permanent exhibition of Gold and Silver at the Church of ST. Mary of Zadar, one of the most valuable collections in Croatia.
 The People’s Museum The archaeological Museum.